indiecrew/ProjectMRNetwork/plugin.video.islamicstreams.tv/README.md

 Plugin.video.islamicstreams.tv
 =====================

-XBMC/Kodi Addon for Islamic Streams TV
+Islamic Streams TV is an open source project.
+This plugin is for private usage only and should never be purchased.

-xxxx
+It is now published on Github.

 Indiecrew, MalayRevolution Network